 Meanwhile, in Lumaville

 So, I’ve been creating an “immersive transmedia experience within a self-consistent fictional universe” — what they call worldbuilding.
 Think Tolkien’s Middle Earth or that galaxy far, far away.
-Or Marvel, or even the the Dublin of James Joyce’s Ulysses, or the intertextualized Midwest of Kurt Vonnegut and you get the idea.
+Or Marvel’s Cinematic Universe, or even the Dublin of James Joyce’s Ulysses.
+Add to that list the intertextual Midwest of Kurt Vonnegut and the roman fleuve of Jack Kerouac’s partially-realized Duluoz Legend and you get the idea.

 In my case, the scope is narrowed to the small American town where I grew up and repatriated 20 years later — Sonoma County’s Petaluma, CA), a.ka., Lumaville.